 It’s a half a minute long and parts of the video don’t even have music.
 The sound quality is spectacularly bad.
 Yet Stephanie Lenz received takedown notices.

-Yes, Prince sued for the unauthorized use of Let’s Go Crazy.
+Yes, Prince sent a takedown notice for the unauthorized use of Let’s Go Crazy.

 And, c’mon, that’s nuts.